adamsilver/fdpb/02-a-checkout-flow.md

 ### Limiting Text

-Limiting the amount of a text a user can type can and should be handled by validation as set out in “A Registration Form.”
-But there are some additional considerations to discuss.
+Limiting the amount of text a user can type can and should be handled by validation as set out in “A Registration Form.”
+But there are some additional considerations.

 The `maxlength` attribute (which takes a number value) limits the amount of a text a user can type.
 As soon as the limit is reached, the browser will ignore the input.
-The support for this attribute on the `textarea` control is both lacking and buggy[^8].
+The support for this attribute on a `textarea` is both lacking and buggy[^8].

-But, even if it was well supported, I don't recommend using it because some users don't look at the screen as they type—they are focused solely on the keyboard.
-Where a user enters a lot of text, they'll look up to find half their entry has been truncated causing immense frustration.
+But, even if it was well supported, I don't recommend using it because some users don't look at the screen as they type — they are focused solely on the keyboard.
+Where a user enters a lot of text, they'll look up to find half their entry has been truncated.
+Not good.

 ### Character Countdown

 Instead, we should let users type freely and tell users how many characters they have left.
 This way, users can see the feedback when they finally look up at the screen and can edit their entry accordingly.
-If they don't notice the feedback, an error will show when they submit the form, thanks to our validation routine.
+If they don't notice the feedback, an error will show when they submit the form, thanks to the validation routine.

 ![Character count](./images/02/character-countdown.png)